Skip to main content

 Additional Resources

-🏥 Editorial Standards & Professional Oversight
+Editorial Standards

-Data Source: This report is based on official federal inspection data from the Centers for Medicare & Medicaid Services (CMS).
+Data source: Official federal inspection data from the Centers for Medicare & Medicaid Services (CMS).

-Editorial Process: Content generated using AI (Claude) to synthesize complex regulatory data, then reviewed and verified for accuracy by our editorial team.
+Editorial process: AI-synthesized regulatory data, reviewed for accuracy by our editorial team.

-Professional Review: All content undergoes standards and compliance oversight by Christopher F. Nesbitt, Sr., NH EMT & BU-trained Paralegal, through Twin Digital Media's regulatory data auditing protocols.
+Professional review: All content reviewed by Christopher F. Nesbitt, Sr., NH EMT & BU-trained Paralegal.

-📋 Quick Answer
+Quick Answer

-Life Care Center Of Cheyenne in Cheyenne, WY was cited for violations during a health inspection on November 18, 2025.
+Life Care Center of Cheyenne in Cheyenne, WY was cited for violations during a health inspection on November 18, 2025.

-What this means: Health inspections identify deficiencies that facilities must correct.
+Health inspections identify deficiencies that facilities must correct.
 Violations range from minor documentation issues to serious safety concerns.
 Review the full report below for specific details and facility response.

 Frequently Asked Questions

-What happened at Life Care Center Of Cheyenne?
+What happened at Life Care Center of Cheyenne?

 How serious are these violations?